iaroslav-ai/learn-to-learn/README.md

 (eg 1 and 7) in MNIST, and as even one digit recognized wrongly causes false negative, thus ideal error rate with two digit numbers is expected to be higher that that of MNIST itself.

+**This repository is work in progress.
+A few updates are coming soon.**